Why Do Laptops Break So Easily? 8 Reasons

 Now, what exactly do I mean by letting your fan breathe?

-Every laptop has small hole-like slats on the side where the fan can suck in the fresh air and spit out old air to cool itself.
+Every laptop has small slots on the side where the fan can suck in the fresh air and spit out old air to cool itself.

 However, excessive heat can prove damaging to laptops, so anything that might impede the use of your fan is a danger.